Thank you for your interest in working with CRBC

 How to Apply:

-Email cover letter indicating your interest and relevant experience along with resume to firstname.lastname@example.org, or mail your cover letter and resume to Clackamas River Basin Council, PO Box 1869, Clackamas, OR 97015.
-Review of résumés will begin May 17, 2021 and will continue until the position is filled.
+Email cover letter indicating your interest and relevant experience along with a resume to firstname.lastname@example.org, or mail your cover letter and resume to Clackamas River Basin Council, PO Box 1869, Clackamas, OR 97015.
+Review of résumés will begin July 9, 2021 and will continue until the position is filled.

 Clackamas River Basin Council provides equal employment opportunity to all employees and applicants for employment without regard to race, color, religion, national origin, age, disability, gender identity, genetics, or military or veteran status.